CurveDocs/curve-resources/docs/en/reward-gauges/gauge-weights.md

 Simply put, a gauge weight translates into how much of the daily CRV inflation it receives.

-For example on the below chart, the Y pool is currently receiving around 72% of the daily CRV inflation.
-This means that all liquidity providers in the Y pool share 72% of the daily CRV.
+For example on the below chart, the reUSD/scrvUSD pool is receiving around 15% of the weekly CRV rewards.

 ![Gauge Relative Weights](../images/gov/gauge-relative-weight-light.png#only-light){ .centered }
 ![Gauge Relative Weights](../images/gov/gauge-relative-weight-dark.png#only-dark){ .centered }